 The lists are organized by grade level clusters: K-2, 3-4, and 5-6.
 For those titles that may not be at an appropriate level for your child, reading aloud is a valuable way for your child to experience these books.
 The lists are not intended to be exclusive to specific grade levels; therefore your child may select books from any list with your guidance.
 If these books are not available at the library or in the bookstore, try other books by the same author in the same series.

 The committee hopes you and your child enjoy these recommended books and also find other great books at the library during the summer.
-We also hope that your child will participate in the Governor's Summer Reading Challenge Libraries Rock 2018.
-To learn more about the governor's challenge and book recommendations around this summer's theme, click on this link.
+We also hope that your child will participate in the Governor's Summer Reading Challenge A Universe of Stories 2019.
+Learn more about the governor's challenge and book recommendations around this summer's theme.
 The Simsbury Public Library awards prizes as part of the reading challenge and this information can be found on the online reading logs below.

 Printer Friendly logs: